 1. Where is the Humane Education entrance?

 The Humane Education entrance is located at 243 Alabama Street .
 This is where camper drop-off and pick-up takes place.
 The San Francisco SPCA is located in the Mission District near the Potrero Shopping Center.
-Major cross-streets are Harrison and Bryant.
+Major cross-streets are 16th St and Alabama St.

 2. What are the camp hours and camp fee?

 Summer Animal Camp runs from 9:00 AM to 4:00 PM, Monday through Friday and the camp fee is $400 per week.
 Extended care is available from 8:30 AM to 5:30 PM for $75 per week.

 Parents/guardians are required to escort children into camp on Monday mornings.
 Please plan to arrive at 9:00 AM if you are not registered for extended care or 8:30 AM if you are registered for extended care.

 If you are NOT already registered for extended care but wish to register on Monday morning, please bring payment (cash or check only) on Monday for us to process during check-in.
 We are not able to accommodate campers in the extended care program who are not registered for extended care.

 We look forward to meeting you on the first morning to discuss how we can best support your child.
 We will also review who is authorized to pick your child up from camp, medication authorization and administration if applicable and answer any other questions you may have.

 4. What is the process for picking up campers at the end of the day?